farshidhesami/machine_learning_01/README.md

 - 21- Go to update a pipeline,Create a "stage_01_data_ingestion.py" in pipeline folder and add code from "01_data_ingestion.ipynb" for complete a pipeline .
 - 22- Go to "main.py" and Importing the DataIngestionTrainingPipeline class from the stage_01_data_ingestion.py file.
+- Note : By main.py run a "pipeline" and test it possible .
 - Note : for test it delete "logs and artifacts" run a command : "python main.py"

-- Note (Git add) : add a "artifacts/* " in file, it will instruct Git to ignore all files and directories that match the pattern artifacts/ .
+- Note (in .gitignore) : add a "artifacts/* " in file, it will instruct Git to ignore all files and directories that match the pattern artifacts/ .

-- Data validation :
+### Stage 02 Data validation :

 - 23- Create in research/02_data_validation.ipynb and add code .
 - once again update all step  :
     - update config.yaml